DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-reasons-for-rejection.md

 - it puts the onus on providers to type everything out manually on a repeated basis
 - it puts the onus on providers to remember all the reasons they are being rejected

-All of this could result in candidates not knowing why they were rejected and as a result not being motivated to apply again successfully in the future.
-And it doesn't empower candidates to appeal such decisions if providers make a mistake.
+This means a candidate might not know why they were rejected and won’t know how to improve their chances if they apply again.
+It might also discourage them from applying again.
+It doesn't empower candidates to appeal decisions if providers make a mistake.

 If providers can answer simple, structured questions Then providers will find it far easier to provide consistent, useful feedback